sellas369/saddle-river-deli/src/content/config/config.md

   end: 15:00
   closed: Sunday
 home:
-  menu: Eat In | Take Out | Delivery
+  menu: Store Menu – Eat In | Take Out | Delivery
-  catering: Catering
+  catering: Catering Menu
 disclaimer: Sorry, but occasionally there may be price changes.
 Please call with any questions.
 ---